 The plan for this ham was simple: Run the cooker at 325°F until the ham registered 155°F, adding the glaze during the last hour of cooking.
 Residual heat would bring the ham up to 160°F during a 30 minute resting period before carving.
 No turning, no basting, no water in the pan, and just the single application of smoke wood at the beginning of the cook.

 Here's how the cooker and meat temperatures went during what turned out to be a five hour cook.
-(I did not insert the Polder thermometer probe into the ham until two hours into the cook, which explains the lack of internal temps prior to that point.)
+(I did not insert the probe thermometer into the ham until two hours into the cook, which explains the lack of internal temps prior to that point.)

 Note that the vent percentages represent the way I set the vents at the time indicated.